Educational Pictures: Aftermath

+Legacy

 Much of Educational's silent film library was lost in a 1937 fire at the 20th Century-Fox film storage facility, but the sound comedies survive today.
 On October 21, 2017 CineMuseum LLC, a consortium of film archivists, secured exclusive rights to the Educational sound comedies, with plans to restore and re-release them to media outlets.

 Logo

 Educational Pictures's logo consists of a genie's lamp, above which the words "Educational Pictures" appear formed by the smoke from the lamp.
 Below the lamp, enclosed in quotation marks are the words The Spice of the Program.

 The use of the logo in film credits was unique to Educational.
 The shorts would begin with the opening title card, usually having "E. W. Hammons presents" at the top, followed by the title of the short.
 The Educational logo would then appear full screen.
 Normally, studios would have their logos appear before the opening titles, while Educational placed its logo after the opening credits.
 At the end, there would be a standard end title card with the mini-logo for Educational Pictures appearing somewhere in the end title.